 - Counterbalance valves: These valves are usually closed and help maintain a set pressure in a portion of the pneumatic system.
 They are mainly used to counterbalance an external force.

-For more information on controlling pressure and flow in your pneumatic system, please reach out to an expert at John Henry Foster.
+For more information on controlling pressure and flow in your pneumatic system, please reach out to an expert at JHFOSTER.